 What I discovered was that working this way was not tiring at all.

 Having been exclusively a cover teacher for over a year now, I’ve had many different mixes of classes and working schedules.
 I’d become aware that some arrangements clearly work better for me than others.
 While six hours of teaching a day on the weekends was tiring, I’ve found pushing that to 7.5 to 8 teaching hours a day was completely exhausting.
 Teaching those weekends always felt like completing a marathon.
 In order to recover, I’d typically spend most of the following Monday sleeping.
-While it gave me a lot of teaching hours in just two days, it was not a fun way to work.
+While it gave me a lot of teaching hours in just two days, it was not an enjoyable or healthy way to work.

-What I learned last week, is that there are other factors that I hadn’t considered before that may make my work easier.
+What I learned last week, is that there are other factors that I hadn’t considered before that may make my work schedule easier.

 Other teachers have different ways of working they have found are best for them.